someengineering/resoto.com/blog/2022/08-30-discover-kubernetes/index.md

 ## Use the ~~Force~~ Graph, Luke!

 The ability to walk the relationships of a resource graph is a powerful feature and can reveal a lot of exciting information.
+I have written a separate blog post about this topic [A walk in the graph](/blog/2022/05/17/a-walk-in-the-graph), which I recommend to read.
 Let me show you a couple of more examples.

 We have a specific pod and want to know the memory and CPU cores that are available on the node running this pod: